LetPeopleWork/FlowPulse/docs/installation/installation.md

 {: .note}
 Make sure to specify different folders or chart names in the respective configs, as otherwise they will be overwritten.

-Check [Configuration](../configuration/configuration.html) to see all details on how to configure  `flowpulse`.
+Check [Configuration](../configuration/configuration.html) to see all details on how to configure  FlowPulse.

 # Updating FlowPulse
-We try to update flowpulse as often as needed.
+We try to update FlowPulse as often as needed.
 So you will sooner or later need to update it.

-flowpulse is displaying a message if it detects that a newer version is available
+FlowPulse is displaying a message if it detects that a newer version is available
 ```bash
 ------- Update Available -----------
 Update available: 1.1.11 (current: 1.1.8)